josephbakarji/ml4science/content/hw_local/hw1_local.md

 (a) If the linear predictor is overfitting on the training set the training set error is much larger than the test set error.

-(b) The purpose of cross-validation is to prevent overfitting on the test set.

 (c) A development set (or dev set) is used to prevent overfitting on the test set.

 (d) Increasing the amount of data will prevent the algorithm from overfitting.